George Heaton, Engineer & Architect (1840-1910)

 Two more of George's sons joined the business, one as an architectural assistant and the other as a draughtsman.
 In 1910 designs were submitted to William Benson Theatre Enterprises of Wigan for a proposed “People's Palace & Opera House”, but - as with the planned north aisle at St Thomas' Church, Golborne, for which Heaton Ralph & Heaton had produced designs in 1897 - this seems not to have been built.

 On 8 October 1910 George Heaton died at his home, 54 Earl Street.
-A funeral service at St Michael's Church was followed by interment in the family vault at Lower Ince cemetery.
+A funeral service at St Michael's Church was followed by interment in the family vault at Wigan Cemetery, Lower Ince.
 Notifying its readers of these events, the Wigan Observer stated that- “Mr Heaton was a prodigious worker, and had little time for pursuits apart from his business.
 Probably he had also as little taste as time for public positions.
 Yet he ... will be a greatly missed figure, for he represents a link with past forms of local government and old associations of Wigan and the surrounding districts.

 He was an eminently capable engineer and surveyor, whose work remains to give proof of his foresight, sagacity, and thoroughness....”.